Choosing a Stair Runner Carpet: A Definitive Buyer's Guide

 Abstract carpet on winding stairs.

-Once you've chosen the perfect stair runner, it's crucial to have it professionally installed.
+Once you've chosen the perfect stair runner, it's important that it be professionally installed.
 Proper installation ensures that your runner not only looks great but also provides safety and longevity.
-DIY installation, although possible, can lead to uneven wear and accidents if not done correctly.
-Our master carpet installers have many years of experience installing carpet on all types of stairs.
+Our master installers have many years experience installing all types of carpeting on stairs and are the best for ensuring your carpet is installed properly.

 All stair runner carpets (those not installed wall to wall) will require some type of edge finish.
 Typically this is a cotton or polyester narrow binding in a color closest to the background color of the carpet.
 However, for a more decorative finish, a wide binding tape in a matching or contrasting color can be applied.
 Decorative bindings are available in cotton, linen, polyester, leather, and vinyl and are applied up to 3" on the face of your carpet, depending on the width of your runner.